shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 In order to be read correctly, the 20 or more parameters in a config file must be grouped and nested correctly.
 They are typically ordered according to the seven recognition steps above, that is:

-- Parameters that determine the pre-processing (detection steps 1 and 2)
+- Parameters that determine pre-processing (detection steps 1 and 2)
-- Parameters that determine which acoustic events are the target (detection steps 3 and 4)
+- Parameters that describe the target syllables (detection steps 3 and 4)
-- Parameters that determine post-processing of the retrieved acoustic events (steps 5, 6, 7)
+- Parameters that determine post-processing of the retrieved acoustic events (steps 5 and 6)
+- Parameters that determine saving of results (step 7)

 ### Profiles